spacecloud-io/space-cloud/docs/manual/file-storage/create-folder.md

 # Create folder

-You can easily allow users to create a folder via the File Management module of Space Cloud by calling `createFolder` on front end.
+You can easily allow users to create a folder via the File Management module of Space Cloud by calling `createFolder` on frontend.
 Here's a code snippet to do so:

 ```js
 import { API } from "space-api";